OncoCyte Corporation (OCX)'s Financial Results Comparing With Concert Pharmaceuticals Inc. (NASDAQ:CNCE) | New Business Observer

 Liquidity

-OncoCyte Corporation’s Current Ratio and Quick Ratio are 12.8 and 12.8 respectively.
-The Current Ratio and Quick Ratio of its competitor Concert Pharmaceuticals Inc. are 20.4 and 20.4 respectively.
-Concert Pharmaceuticals Inc. therefore has a better chance of paying off short and long-term obligations compared to OncoCyte Corporation.
+The Current Ratio of OncoCyte Corporation is 12.8 while its Quick Ratio stands at 12.8.
+The Current Ratio of rival Concert Pharmaceuticals Inc. is 20.4 and its Quick Ratio is has 20.4.
+Concert Pharmaceuticals Inc. is better equipped to clear short and long-term obligations than OncoCyte Corporation.

 Analyst Ratings